 Protecting your main email account is very important.
 Some of the effective methods to protect your email password is by using keystroke encryption software, a virtual keyboard, autofill browser extensions etc, but we still have to be prepared for the worst which is what if a hacker manage to get hold of your password?
 The answer is to use a two-factor authentication, also known as 2-step verification.

 Recently you’ll find a lot of popular major online services such as Google, Facebook, Dropbox, LastPass, and Microsoft that allow you to set up two-step verification for your account.
 You can either setup your phone to receive SMS or voice call or install an authenticator app on your smartphone that generates a security code.
 On the surface, the above method seems safe but is actually ineffective against modern threats such as phishing and mobile malware that can intercept SMS messages.

 A device that is safer to be used as a 2nd factor authentication would be YubiKey.
 Basically YubiKey is a small yet water and crush-resistant device that doesn’t require drivers or batteries to work.
 All you need to do is insert the YubiKey into a USB port and touching the sensor will automatically perform the 2nd step authentication.
-If you’ve purchased a YubiKey, here we show you how to configure your YubiKey with Google, LastPass and KeePass.

 Configure YubiKey with Google